 Some parts of the perimeter wall are original, particularly on the east side where sections are made of blocks of a cragstone quarried near Orford, some 15 miles south; parts of Orford Castle are made of the same stone.
 The rest of the wall is an interesting mixture.
 Much of it is local flint, as found on Dunwich Beach, but there is a great variety of other stone.
 Some of it is thought to have been brought in as ballast on ships trading in and out of Dunwich port.
 And there are many pieces of architectural cut limestone, sections of window tracery and columns, even a reused gargoyle incorporated into the wall.
 These pieces will have been recycled stone from churches, either pieces salvaged from other churches as they fell victim to coastal erosion, or possibly parts of the monastery church itself, demolished after the Dissolution and reused in a rebuilding of the perimeter wall.

 We do not know how many friars lived here, though it was probably a substantial community in the early years.
-Monasticism as a whole declined through the 15th century, and with Dunwich itself much impoverished after the destruction of the port, it is likely that only a handful of friars remained here by the time of the Dissolution in 1538.
-The site passed initially to the Bishop of Dover and then through a number of private owners.
-All of the valuable items were removed, most of the stone (a scarce commodity in East Anglia), and all of the lead from the church roof, and the land was used for agriculture.
+Monasticism as a whole declined through the 15th century, and with Dunwich itself much impoverished after the destruction of the port, it is likely that only a handful of friars remained here by the time of the Dissolution in 1539.
+The site passed initially into the ownership of Richard Ingworth, Bishop of Dover, who had been Thomas Cromwell's chief lieutenant in dissolving all the friaries in England.
+All of the valuable items were removed, most of the stone (a scarce commodity in East Anglia), and the lead from the church roof, and the land turned over to agriculture.
 When the Downing family bought into the village in 1720 little more had survived than now remains.
 However the Downings used the structure as the basis for their own building, called The Place, and built a brick façade on the east face.
 This was successively used as a home, the Town Hall and a jail.
 The Barne family replaced the Downings in 1807 and demolished all the accretions of the previous century, leaving the central ruins much as they are now.
 They built a small stable block on the edge of the site, and rebuilt a substantial part of the south perimeter wall - this work is obvious, being in strips of flint and brick.